 ‘The gospels bring before us Christ more frequently on the Sabbath than on any other festive occasion.
 It seemed to be His special day for working the work of His Father.
 On the Sabbath He preached in the Synagogues; He taught in the Temple; He healed the sick; He came to the joyous meal with which the Hews were wont to close the Day.
 Yet their opposition broke out most fiercely in proportion as He exhibited the true meaning and object of the Sabbath.
 Never did the antagonism between the spirit and the letter more clearly appear.’
 (Alfred Edersheim, The Temple, its Ministry and Service.)

-v3-4: The four friends had recognised Jesus' power to heal, and they had determination to reach Him.
-We may see this as the Lord Jesus testing their faith.
+v3-4: The four friends had recognised Jesus' power to heal.
+Along with their love and compassion for their friend, they had determination to reach Him.
+We may see this as the Lord Jesus testing their character and faith.

 v5: Jesus saw the real and more serious need, for forgiveness of sins, and dealt with that first.
 This is another indication that His primary concern was not for physical health.
 The teaching of forgiveness was illustrated by the healing.